walder/Skynet-IADS/skynet-iads-source/README_source.md

 SAM site shall only go live once a strike package has destroyed a certain building or unit.

 You do not have to use the contact provided in the function to evaluate the condition.
-You can run any type of check, for example you could turn the SAM site on if a certain unit or building is destroyed.
+You can make any assertion you want.

 Create a function that will evaluate if the constraint is satisfied.
 The function will have access to the [contact](#contact) the SAM site is evaluating.
 ```lua